mkoper02/Wpf-Pesel-Bmi/README.md

 # PeselBmiWpf

 Simple desktop app to calculate date of birth, sex and age based on PESEL number.
 Additionaly the app calculates BMI and BMI categories.
-App allows to add data to the list which is later saved to json file.
+App allows to add data to the lists which are later saved to csv files.

 App created with **WPF** framework in **C#**.